Your Best Customers Want to Leave You a Google Review. They Just Forget.

 Do This

-- Respond to every review you receive
+- Respond to every review you get.
+Yes, every one.

 Don't Do This